 F2.
 Does due process prevail in civil and criminal matters?
 3 / 4

-Due process rights are provided for in the constitution, and they are protected for the most part.
-However, there are often substantial delays in the judicial process, resulting in sometimes lengthy pretrial detention—approximately 16 percent of the prison population consisted of inmates awaiting trial in 2017.
+Due process rights are enshrined in the constitution, and they are protected for the most part.
+However, there are often substantial delays in the judicial process, resulting in lengthy pretrial detentions.

 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 3 / 4

-Violence in Costa Rica has increased in recent years and in 2017 the country documented over 600 murders, or a rate of 12.1 murders per 100,000 people, a record high.
-The Pacific coast serves as a drug transshipment route and the government has reported that most homicides are related to organized crime and drug trafficking.
-There are reports of occasional police abuse, including violence and degrading treatment—confirmed cases are investigated and prosecuted.
+Violent crime in Costa Rica has increased in recent years.
+In 2018, the country documented 586 murders, a rate of 11.7 murders per 100,000 people.
+The Pacific coast serves as a drug transshipment route, and the government has reported that many homicides are related to organized crime and drug trafficking.
+There are reports of occasional police abuse, including violence and degrading treatment; confirmed cases are generally investigated and prosecuted.